vvvv/Posh/README.md

  * registers itself on element.AttributeChanged so it can reflect those changes on the __RemoteContext__
 * OnDelete(element)
  * calls __element.UnregisterEvents()__

+### DynamicRPC.cs
+* represents a dynamic RPC for being able to be registered at the WampHost

 ###/web
 the web/js part of posh that